There are many challenges associated with the current COVID-19 pandemic and the implications for our everyday life.

 Social Distancing at the Office

-There are a variety of merchandise products which can help reinforce good practices in an office, an example is reusable branded hand sanitiser bottles, which can easily clip onto a lanyard or bag so they remain with the user.
+There are a variety of merchandise products that can help reinforce good practices in an office, an example is reusable branded hand sanitiser bottles, which can easily clip onto a lanyard or bag so they remain with the user.

 Metal water bottles and thermos flasks keep your drink hot for up to 12 hours and can be a good way to reduce the number of visits to communal kitchens to make drinks.
 The lids also help protect drinks from contamination.